 The Jabra Elite 3 True Wireless are somewhat better in-ears than the Samsung Galaxy Buds Pro Truly Wireless.
 While both headphones are comfortable and well-built, the Jabra have a more neutral default sound profile, which some users may prefer, and significantly better battery performance.
 However, the Samsung have ANC, although it only offers somewhat better performance than the Jabra's passive noise isolation abilities.

-The Samsung Galaxy Buds FE Truly Wireless offer a better overall performance than the Samsung Galaxy Buds Pro Truly Wireless.
-The FE model are more comfortable, have a more neutral sound profile, which some users may prefer, and their ANC can block out more ambient noise.
-They also have a longer continuous battery life and support Samsung's Scalable Codec, which allows you to stream audio in higher quality.
+The Samsung Galaxy Buds FE Truly Wireless offer better overall performance than the Samsung Galaxy Buds Pro Truly Wireless.
+The FE model are more comfortable, and their ANC can block out more ambient noise.
+They also have a longer continuous battery life and support Samsung's Scalable Codec, allowing you to stream higher-quality audio.

 The Sony LinkBuds S Truly Wireless are slightly better in-ears than the Samsung Galaxy Buds Pro Truly Wireless.
 While both earbuds are comfortable and well-built, the Sony headphones have a significantly better noise isolation performance, a longer-lasting continuous battery life, and more robust sound customization features via their companion app.
 However, the Samsung headphones have a more neutral sound profile, which some users may prefer.